-- 1. understand theory, memorize formulae related to kinematics and be able to solve problems in which acceleration is constant. - 2. be able to interpret and draw x-t, v-t, and a-t graphs. - 3. be able to do calculations from x-t, v-t, and a-t graphs. - 4. understand theory related to relative velocity and be able to solve related problems. - 5. be able to add vectors using the component method. - 6. understand theory, memorize formulae related to projectile motion and be able to solve related problems. - 7. understand theory, memorize formulae related to Newton's three laws of forces and be able to solve related 2-dimensional problems. - 8. understand theory, memorize formulae related to use work, power, and energy and solve related problems. - 9. understand theory, memorize formulae related to centripetal motion and be able to solve related problems. - 10. understand theory, memorize formulae related to Newton's Law of Gravitation and be able to solve related problems. - 11. be able to state Boyle's Law, Charles' Law, combined gas laws, be able to solve related problems. - 12. understand theory, memorize formulae related to waves: water, and sound be able to solve related problems. - 13. understand theory, memorize formulae related to reflection, refraction, diffraction and interference of each type of wave and be able to solve related problems. - 14. understand theory, memorize formulae related to Doppler Effect, beats, resonance, supersonic velocities, shock waves and be able to solve related problems.
+- 1. understand theory, memorize formulae related to kinematics and be able to solve problems in which acceleration is constant. - 2. be able to interpret and draw x-t, v-t, and a-t graphs. - 3. be able to do calculations from x-t, v-t, and a-t graphs. - 4. understand theory related to relative velocity and be able to solve related problems. - 5. be able to add vectors using the component method. - 6. understand theory, memorize formulae related to projectile motion and be able to solve related problems. - 7. understand theory, memorize formulae related to Newton's three laws of forces and be able to solve related 2-dimensional problems. - 8. understand theory, memorize formulae related to use work, power, and energy and solve related problems. - 9. understand theory, memorize formulae related to centripetal motion and be able to solve related problems. - 10. understand theory, memorize formulae related to Newton's Law of Gravitation and be able to solve related problems. - 11. understand theory, memorize formulae related to waves: water, and sound be able to solve related problems. - 12. understand theory, memorize formulae related to reflection, refraction, diffraction and interference of each type of wave and be able to solve related problems. - 13. understand theory, memorize formulae related to Doppler Effect, beats, resonance, supersonic velocities, shock waves and be able to solve related problems.